Icedcool/OIF-starknet/go/README.md

 ## Configuration

-The solver uses environment variables and configuration files to manage:
+The solver uses environment variables to manage:

 - RPC endpoints for different chains
 - Private keys for transaction signing
 - Contract addresses
 - Rule parameters
 - Allow/block lists
+- Solver enable/disable flags

 ## Extending

 This implementation is designed to be easily extensible:

-- Add new rules in `internal/rules/`
+- Add new rules in `internal/solvers/hyperlane7683/rules.go`
-- Support new chains in `internal/config/`
+- Support new chains in `internal/config/networks.go`
-- Implement custom fillers in `internal/filler/`
+- Implement custom fillers in `internal/solvers/hyperlane7683/`
+- Add new solvers in `internal/solvers/`

 ## License